aygunliftern/CarManagementFunctionStates/CarIdle.md

 		- Door B will be idle state
 - If psuRequestDoorB is not openTheDoor,
 	- Door B will be idle state

+## Reset Direction, Parameter Flag, Speed and Door Contact
+This part reset values of direction indication.

+- Inspection up will be reset
+- Inspection down will be reset
+- Moving up will be reset
+- Moving down will be reset